 SO, WHAT MAKES DAKING AUDIO DIFFERENT?

-Discrete amplifiers are amplifiers made with individual parts such as transistors, capacitors and resistors.
-In a discrete circuit, all parts and values can be optimized and the audio path can be very short.
-Most modern consoles use integrated circuits (IC’S) – little plastic packages with hundreds of components in them.
-One integrated circuit may contain more transistors than an entire channel of a classic discrete console.
+We use high gain designs so that you can use any mic you want, including super low output vintage ribbon mics or dynamics.
+We use discrete amplifiers so all parts and values can be optimized and the audio path can be very short.
+Most modern preamps use integrated circuits (IC’S) – little plastic squares with hundreds of transistors in them.
+(One integrated circuit may contain more transistors than an entire channel of a classic discrete console).
 Discrete amplifiers typically run at much higher voltages and deliver more current than IC’s so they can have much greater headroom.
-Modern consoles have many IC’s in the audio path of each channel.
-Audio does not improve as the chain gets longer.

 Class A Circuits

-You hear a lot about class A circuits these days.
-Without a long technical discussion, the advantage of class A circuits is the elimination of crossover distortion.
-Engineers agree that class A amplifiers just sound better.
+You hear a lot about Class A circuits these days.
+Without a long technical discussion, the advantage of Class A circuits is the elimination of crossover distortion.
+Engineers widely agree that Class A amplifiers just sound better.

 Economy vs Quality

 It is clear that many of the audio improvements of the last 20 years were vapor, just changes disguised as improvements so that equipment could be made cheaper.
 The “overseas invasion” of electronics manufacturing has affected nearly all industries including professional audio.
 Daking remains built in the USA to maintain performance and quality of sound.
 Unfortunately many buy what’s cheaper, and that’s not us.
 We seem to appeal to the people who have experience behind the desk and know what sounds good.